Erdős–Straus conjecture: Theoretical results

 In the form $4xyz=n(xy+xz+yz)$, a polynomial equation with integer variables, the Erdős–Straus conjecture is an example of a Diophantine equation.
 The Hasse principle for Diophantine equations suggests that these equations should be studied using modular arithmetic.
-If an polynomial equation has a solution in the integers, then taking this solution modulo $q$, for any integer $q$, provides a solution in modulo-$q$ arithmetic.
+If a polynomial equation has a solution in the integers, then taking this solution modulo $q$, for any integer $q$, provides a solution in modulo-$q$ arithmetic.
 In the other direction, if an equation has a solution modulo $q$ for every prime power $q$, then in some cases it is possible to piece together these modular solutions, using methods related to the Chinese remainder theorem, to get a solution in the integers.
 The power of the Hasse principle to solve some problems is limited by the Manin obstruction, but for the Erdős–Straus conjecture this obstruction does not exist.

 On the face of it this principle makes little sense for the Erdős–Straus conjecture.
 For every $n$, the equation $4xyz=n(xy+xz+yz)$ is easily solvable modulo any prime, or prime power, but there appears to be no way to piece those solutions together to get a positive integer solution to the equation.
 Nevertheless, modular arithmetic, and identities based on modular arithmetic, have proven a very important tool in the study of the conjecture.